Calvin0309/Project_3_NLP_Restaurant_Review/README.md

 For this project, I will create a Natural Language Processing ML model to predict whether the restaurant review from the customers is positive or negative.

--Users can use the model to make prediction by key in the sentences at the "Making prediction" cell.
+-Users can use the model to make prediction by key in the sentences at the "Making prediction" cell, line 1.
+After that, run the 2 cells and the result will print out.
+(0=negative, 1=positive)

 ## **Result:**